lkaikkonen/Causal_SBM/README.md

 This repository includes data and analysis scripts to accompany:

-Kaikkonen, L. et. al. 202X: Causal Approach to Environmental Risks of Seabed Mining
+Kaikkonen, L. et. al.: Causal Approach to Environmental Risks of Seabed Mining

 Author: Laura Kaikkonen (2021)